Daybreak has been caring for homeless and vulnerable youth in the Miami Valley for 46 years. We remain committed to our mission despite COVID-19.

 Dayton, OH 45402

 - You can visit our Amazon Wish List to buy supplies and have them shipped to Daybreak.
-By doing this, you’re following Daybreak’s social distancing guidelines and keeping yourself safe at home.
+By doing this, you’re following Daybreak’s social distancing guidelines as visitors aren’t able to be onsite yet.